cdelgehier/oio-docs/doc/source/sandbox-guide/linux_support.rst

 Unsupported distributions
 +++++++++++++++++++++++++

-All the distribution not explicitely mentionned as supported must be considered unsupported, e.g.:
+All the distribution not explicitely mentioned as supported must be considered unsupported, e.g.:

 * Debian 8 *"jessie"*: not supported